HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 [16] Copyright © 2015 by American Psychological Association.
 Reproduced and adapted with permission.
 The official that should be used in referencing this material is [“Figure 1.1” from Enright, R. D., & Fitzgibbons, R. F. (2015).
 Forgiveness therapy: An empirical guide for resolving anger and restoring hope.
 American Psychological Association. https://dx.doi.org/10.1037/14526-000].
 No further reproduction or distribution is permitted without written permission from the American Psychological Association.

-[17] Part of my training involved studying the teachings and writings of Raymond Lloyd Richmond, Ph.D.for more than nine years.
-I also received one-on-one training from Dr. Richmond for a period of seven years, which I used this time to analyze his techniques, beliefs, and gain greater insight about transference, countertransference, and resistance.
-I became more effective as a clinician as a result, including how I gained confidence in what I understood intuitively about psychotherapy, trauma, and healing.
-I credit my training from Dr. Richmond and my other studies related to Psychoanalytic Thought, Analysis, Ego States, and Hypnosis to being able to identify the real cause of my clients’ unconscious anger and “hit that forgiveness target” with more precision than other clinicians who have studied the research and writings on Forgiveness Therapy by, Enright & Fitzgibbons.
-My additional training related to how to translate what my clients are putting into language and to help them be open to the grace of God so that may be able to forgive, is something that involved a personal process of discovery, many mentors, and my best teacher, Jesus Christ.
+[17] I credit part of my training from Raymond Lloyd Richmond, Ph.D. and my other studies related to Psychoanalytic Thought, Analysis, Ego States, Cognitive-Behavioral Therapy, Rehabilitation Counseling, Special Education, Psychology, Trauma & Abuse, Clinical Social Work, and Hypnosis to being able to identify the real cause of my clients’ unconscious anger and “hit that forgiveness target” with more precision than other clinicians who have studied the research and writings on Forgiveness Therapy by, Enright & Fitzgibbons.
+My additional training related to how to translate what my clients are putting into language and to help them be open to the grace of God so that may be able to forgive is something that involved a personal process of discovery, various teachers, and my best teacher, Jesus Christ.

 [18] It should be noted that Jacques Lacan compared the unconscious to a labyrinth and that Enright & Fitzgibbons compare forgiveness to a maze.
 Enright & Fitzgibbons also believe in the importance of journaling in the process of forgiving, which is one way that we can reveal the unconscious, symbolically, through language.
 However, not every client is able to journal in the traditional sense of the word.
 This may be due to a physical or cognitive disability, vision impairment, including blindness, or even unconscious anger at his or her mother, which can manifest itself as ‘writer’s block’, as some examples of what I have witnessed as a clinician and how I have found ways to adapt and overcome to help my clients heal.
 Some conditions can even be a type of combination of a medical, psychological, or even a spiritual cause, which is why it’s important to have a skilled clinician assist in identifying the real cause(s) and to be careful not to get caught up in the false belief that it is one or the other because you run the risk of gaslighting yourself or your clients or both.